Chris-code240/Chris-code240/README.md

 ## About Me

-I am a CS major student with interest of developing scalable backend tools and APIs using Python, Express JS, and PHP
+I am a CS major student with interest of developing scalable backend tools and APIs using Django, Flask, Express JS, and PHP

 ## Projects
 - [Social Media Analysis Dashboard](https://github.com/Chris-code240/Dashboard)